CaoShuFeng/k8s-audit-collector/README.md

 At this step, tenants will be able to read their own audit events saved in step [1.3](#13-output).

 ## deployment
-1. k8s-audit-collector needs the same public key passed to `kube-apiserver --service-account-key-file` to validate the serviceaccount token.
+1. k8s-audit-collector can both run inside a pod or run as a stand alone progress.
-2. k8s-audit-collector can both run inside a pod or run as a stand alone progress.
+2. See [INSTALL.md](INSTALL.md) for details about how to deploy k8s-audit-collector

 ## alternatives
 1. Use file shareing service(like nfs, ftp) to share the audit events to different users.